ScriptBasic/WinPBX/docs/CIniFile Class.md

 ```
 FUNCTION GetInt (BYREF wszSectionName AS WSTRING, _
-   BYREF wszKeyName AS WSTRING, BYVAL nDefaultValue AS LONG = 0) AS DOUBLE
+   BYREF wszKeyName AS WSTRING, BYVAL nDefaultValue AS LONG = 0) AS LONG
 ```

 | Parameter  | Description |